54th Annual Grammy Awards

 The 54th Annual Grammy Awards were held on February 12, 2012, at the Staples Center in Los Angeles being broadcast on CBS honoring the best in music for the recording year beginning October 1, 2010 through September 30, 2011.
 LL Cool J hosted the show.
 It was the first time in seven years that the event had an official host.
 Nominations were announced on November 30, 2011, on prime-time television as part of "The GRAMMY Nominations Concert Live! – Countdown to Music's Biggest Night", a one-hour special broadcast live on CBS from Nokia Theatre at L.A.
 Live.
 Kanye West received the most nominations with seven.
 Adele, Foo Fighters, and Bruno Mars each received six nominations.
 Lil Wayne, Skrillex, and Radiohead all earned five nominations.
 The nominations were criticised by many music journalists as Kanye West's My Beautiful Dark Twisted Fantasy missed out on a nomination for Album of the Year despite being highly critically acclaimed and topping many end of year charts.
 West's album went on to win Best Rap Album.

-A total of 78 awards were presented following the Academy's decision to restructure the Grammy Award categories.
+A total of 78 awards were presented following the academy's decision to restructure the Grammy Award categories.
 Paul McCartney received the MusiCares Person of the Year award on February 10, 2012, at the Los Angeles Convention Center, two nights prior to the Grammy telecast.

-On February 8, 2012, the Academy announced that the 54th Grammy Pre-Telecast Ceremony would stream live internationally.
+On February 8, 2012, the academy announced that the 54th Grammy Pre-Telecast Ceremony would stream live internationally.
 The ceremony took place at the Los Angeles Convention Center and was streamed live in its entirety internationally at Grammy's official website and CBS Television Network.
 The ceremony was co-hosted by Dave Koz and MC Lyte.
 A total of 68 awards were presented in the Pre-Telecast ceremony.
 The official poster was designed by architect Frank Gehry.

+On February 7, 2012, following Etta James' death on January 20, 2012, The Recording Academy announced a tribute performance Alicia Keys and Bonnie Raitt.
 The day before the ceremony, Whitney Houston died in Los Angeles, and the show's producers quickly planned a tribute in the form of Jennifer Hudson singing Houston's "I Will Always Love You".
 The awards show began with a Bruce Springsteen performance followed by an LL Cool J prayer for Whitney Houston.

 Adele won all of her six nominations, equalling the record for most wins by a female artist in one night, first held by Beyoncé.
 Adele became only the second artist in history, following Christopher Cross in 1981, to have won all four of the general field (Album of the Year, Best New Artist, Record of the Year and Song of the Year) awards throughout her career.
 Foo Fighters and Kanye West followed with five and four awards, respectively.
 With his win for Best Musical Theater Album (for The Book of Mormon: Original Broadway Cast Recording), producer Scott Rudin became the 11th person to become an EGOT winner.